wieden-kennedy/autoscalebot/README.md

 Available settings
 -------------------

 Heroku-autoscale has a bunch of settings, so you should be able to tune it for most needs.

-* `AUTOSCALE_BACKENDS`

-    This is the heart of autoscale's configuration.
-It allows for a choice and configuration of measurement, decision, and notification backends.
-Below is an example, handling scaling for web and celery dynos.
+The settings allow for a choice and configuration of measurement, decision, scale, and notification backends.
+Below is an example handling scaling for web and celery dynos.
 See below for detailed backend documentation.

     ```python
     AUTOSCALE_BACKENDS = {